intel/intel-extension-for-transformers/workflows/compression_aware_training/README.md

 ## Get Started

 ### Clone this Repository

+Start by defining an environment variable that will store the workspace path, this can be an existing directory or one to be created in further steps.
+This ENVVAR will be used for all the commands executed using absolute paths.

 ```
 export WORKSPACE=</workdir/path>

 git clone https://github.com/intel/intel-extension-for-transformers.git $WORKSPACE/intel-nlp-toolkit
 cd $WORKSPACE/intel-nlp-toolkit/workflows/compression_aware_training

 ```

 ### Download Miniconda and install it.